Ethical Consumer Magazine has some handy tips for Moral Fibres readers on making ethical investments.

 They are great news for ethical consumers who are looking to use their savings for the benefit of society and the environment.
 This is because they offer the potential to invest in fully transparent ethical projects.

 An IF ISA is essentially a way to invest in projects and businesses via a crowdfunding platform such as Abundance or Lendahand.
-Potentially this gives you total control on where your money is invested.
+Potentially this gives you total control over where your money is invested.
 The good news is you can invest in some of the projects for as little as £5, making it an easy way for new ethical investors to test the water.

 Changing money markets